cdxcore.config#

 Reads a parameter

-from the config subject to casting withcast
+keyfrom the config subject to casting withcast.
+If not found, returndefaultExamples:

 config("key") # returns the value for 'key' or if not found raises an exception config("key", 1) # returns the value for 'key' or if not found returns 1 config("key", 1, int) # if 'key' is not found, return 1.
 If it is found cast the result with int(). config("key", 1, int, "A number" # also stores an optional help text. # Call usage_report() after the config has been read to a get a full # summary of all data requested from this config.